 First and foremost, before rolling up your sleeves and whipping up tags for all of your links, take a step back and ask yourself a few questions to begin framing your strategy.
 These questions will help you to think critically about what you need in the end result so you can make the decision later on how to strategically use parameter elements.

 There are numerous ways to use UTM tags, and you have to decide what will work for you and your business.
-At Flywheel, we asked ourselves these same questions to decide our strategy.
+We asked ourselves these same questions to decide our strategy.
 I’ll share examples of what we use throughout these points to help visualize it a bit further.

 Campaigns